saasquatch/bunshi/README.md

 - [nanostores](https://github.com/nanostores/nanostores)
 - [vue reactive](https://vuejs.org/guide/scaling-up/state-management.html#simple-state-management-with-reactivity-api)

+Comes out of the box with support for:

+ - React
+ - Vue
+ - Vanilla Javascript
+ - Vanilla Typescript

 See [Motivation](#motivation) for more details on why we created this library.
 Inspired by [jotai](https://jotai.org/) and [guice](https://github.com/google/guice).